 PIRATE Inlane Awards:

 At any time during play (as long as Gold hasn’t spawned), you can press the action button to change the award that will be qualified by completing the PIRATE inlanes.
 Each award has its own color, which is shown on the screen, inlanes, and the lit PIRATE target.
-Certain awards are given after reaching certain thresholds of PIRATE completions (i.e. ARRRRR Frenzy after 3 & 10 completions, Light Extra Ball after 5 completions).
+Certain awards are available after reaching certain thresholds of PIRATE completions (i.e. ARRRRR Frenzy after 3 & 10 completions, Light Extra Ball after 5 completions).
 These awards include:

 - Light Bonus X